hydrodynamicstability/statquotes/README.md

   - *Willful Ignorance:  The Mismeasure of Uncertainty* (Hoboken:  Wiley)

+- "In truth, most problems of inference in science and the professions do not lend themselves to effective probabilistic or statistical treatment.
+An understanding of the intellectual content of applied probability and applied statistics must therefore include an understanding of their limits.
+What are the characteristics of problems in which statistical logic is not helpful?
+What are the alternatives that scientists, engineers, and others use?"

+  - Glen Shafer (1990)

+  - "The unity and diversity of probability" (with discussion), *Statistical Science*, 5:  435-462.

 ## Null hypothesis significance testing (NHST)

 - "Null hypotheses of no difference are usually known to be false before the data are collected....when they are, their rejection or acceptance simply reflects the size of the sample and the power of the test, and is not a contribution to science."